SeanPMcNeil/PythonMay2022/README.md

+# Python - May 2022
-Hello and Welcome to my Python May 2022 Repo#PythonMay2022
+Lectures, algorithms, and assignments from the Python May 2022 course from Coding Dojo